Morgans Hotel, Swansea

-Morgans Hotel is a hotel in Swansea, Wales.
-Describing itself as Swansea's only boutique hotel, the four-star hotel occupies a Grade II listed building in the heart of the city.
+Morgans Hotel is a hotel in the centre of Swansea, Wales.
+The hotel occupies the former Swansea Harbour Trust Building, which is Grade II* listed building.

 The hotel is steeped in maritime history and the building was formerly used by the Associated British Ports.
 The hotel has 42 rooms, 20 in the main building and 22 in the Regency-style townhouse next door.